xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

-This is the README file for Sprint 3, it contain the description of the control of the program, and the code analysis for sprint 3.
+This is the README file for Sprint 3, it contain the description of the features of the program, and the code analysis for sprint 3.

+ [Description of Sprint 3 features]

 The sprint 3 is about implement collision detection and handling, and Level loading.
 Sprint 3 include all the parts we have down for sprint 2(with some changes and addition on sprint 2 classes).

 The new classes add for sprint 3 is: